annakimdev/annakimdev/README.md

   </a>
 </p>

-A Full-Stack Software Engineer, I am passionate about utilizing technology as a tool for positive change, with a background in Mechanical Engineering, Physics, and IT Consulting.
+A Full-Stack Software Engineer, I am passionate about utilizing technology as a tool for positive change, with a background in Mechanical Engineering and IT Consulting.

 See [my website](https://annakimdev.netlify.app/) for more information!